-My audience will be roughly 250 hard-working business men and women who run small convenience stores in hundreds of towns across Asia, usually with populations of less than 5,000 people.
 None of the owners have ever spoken in a public way.
-However, given their prominence and success, they’re increasingly asked to present at local business or community associations.
 These owners will never have had the chance for presentation skills training.
-None of them have ever used – or will ever use – PowerPoint.
+None of them have ever used – or likely will ever use – PowerPoint.

 1. You are not the focus.

-A speech is never about you.
-It’s a series of messages which are relevant to your audience.
-Before you prepare your notes (such as jotting a few key words on a piece of paper), remember your objective should be simple.
+Think of your presentation as an organised series of messages relevant to your audience, not to you.
+Before you prepare your notes – such as jotting a few key words on a piece of paper – remember your objective should be simple and focused on this singular question:

 What do you your audience to do, consider or remember after you’re finished?